 9.3.2.1 Introduction

 This clause extends clause 15.2 of TS 26.113 that provides the general QoE metric definitions and measurement framework.
-An SRC supporting the QoE metrics feature shall support the reporting of the metrics in this clause.
+A SR UE supporting the QoE metrics feature shall support the reporting of the metrics in this clause.

 The metrics are calculated for each measurement resolution interval "measureinterval" as described in clause 15.2.1 of TS 26.113.
 They are reported to the server according to the reporting interval "reportinginterval" and after the end of the session as described in clause 15.2.1 of TS 26.113.